Danny-XCII/quote-clock/README.md

 # Motivation Clock

-A one page app with a persistent clock, quote slider and CSS animated backgrounds - also includes the option to switch between a couple of different background themes.
+A one page app with a clock, quote slider and CSS animated backgrounds - also includes the option to switch between a couple of different background themes.

 Built using HTML5, SCSS, PHP and JavaScript.
 Also utilises my